pjt/nth/README.md

 # nth

-> Through me you pass into the city of woe:
-> Through me you pass into eternal pain:
-> Through me among the people lost for aye.
-> [...]
-> All hope abandon ye who enter here.
-> -- Dante's Divine Comedy, H. F. Cary, trans.
+> Through me you pass into the city of woe / Through me you pass into eternal pain / Through me among the people lost for aye / [...] / All hope abandon ye who enter here. -- Dante's Divine Comedy, H. F. Cary, trans.
 (1814)

 Nth is a command-line twitter client designed with the UNIX philosophy in mind.
 It aims to be a close equivalent to nmh (the old, "New Message Handler" email client designed by the evil geniuses at the RAND Corporation back in the day).